-Kawaloo, already launched in Berlin last year, is an online marketplace which enables users to rent or lease unused space via a digital platform.
+Meet our teams: kawaloo is one of the teams in our Future City Incubator.
+The startup is an online marketplace enabling users to rent or lease unused space via a digital platform.

 How did you come up with the idea for kawaloo?

 Jan’s problem quickly caught on with his long-time friend and later business partner Marcel, who also recently faced similar difficulties.

 Our thought was: We share our apartments, cars and even pets – but the search for simple storage space in the neighbourhood is a real challenge for individuals.
 Even though so many basements and attics are almost empty.